oganm/wizaRd/data-raw/_posts/2015-01-01-aura-of-life.markdown

 **Duration**: Concentration, up to 10 minutes

 Life-preserving energy radiates from you in an aura with a 30-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
-Each nonhostile creature in the aura (including you) has resistance to necrotic damage, and its hit point maximum can't be reduced.
+Each nonhostile creature in the aura (including you) has resistance to necrotic damage, and its hit point maximum can’t be reduced.
 In addition, a nonhostile, living creature regains 1 hit point when it starts its turn in the aura with 0 hit points.